BurnySc2/python-sc2/README.md

 #### WSL

-WSL1 should not require any configuration.
+WSL version 1 should not require any configuration.
 You may be asked to allow Python through your firewall.

-When running WSL you need to supply the following environment variables so that your bot can connect:
+When running WSL version 2 you need to supply the following environment variables so that your bot can connect:

 ```sh
 SC2CLIENTHOST=<your windows IP>